 Our dress code is quite informal – it’s okay if your child wears pajamas to my house!
 I do ask that you supply appropriate clothing that allows your child to move freely, get dirty, and play outside.
 An extra change of clothes should be sent in the diaper bag each day.
 I do ask that children not wear clothing here with licensed characters on it; children are already exposed to too much advertising in the world.

 Much of our communication will be the daily informal exchanges that take place at drop off and pick-up times when we can share information about what’s been happening with your child.
 When you have time to hang out with us here we can sometimes have longer conversations about child rearing philosophies and practices – I really enjoy those!
 I welcome you to visit and observe at any time when your child is here.

 I respect your right to privacy.
 I will not share any confidential information without your permission or consent unless mandated by child care licensing regulations, other statutes, or by a court of law.
 I am obligated to protect children’s privacy, which includes withholding the names of children who may have been involved in incidents which occur in the program.

 In addition to our initial getting to know each other conversation before you enroll, I like to do a home visit around the time your child enters care here.
 We can schedule annual conferences after that to confer about your child’s interests, needs, and progress.
-At least twice a year I will email you an update of your child’s development here, and you are welcome to ask questions or give me feedback at any time.
+You are welcome to ask questions or give me feedback at any time.
 Families gather annually for a potluck where you are invited to share any other input you have about the program.